microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 * Angle of pole
 * Rotation rate of pole

-We can get min and max value of those numbers:
+We can get min and max value of those numbers: (code block 5)

 ```python
 print(env.observation_space.low)